Unsupervised Progressive Learning and the STAM Architecture: Introduction

 To address the UPL problem, we describe an architecture referred to as STAM (``Self-Taught Associative Memory'').
 STAM learns features through {\em online clustering} at a hierarchy of increasing receptive field sizes.
-Online clustering can be performed through a single pass over the data stream.
-Further, despite its simplicity, clustering can generate representations that enable better classification performance than more complex FL methods such as sparse-coding or some deep learning methods \citep{Coates:11,Coates:12}.
+We choose online clustering, instead of more complex learning models, because it can be performed through a single pass over the data stream.
+Further, despite its simplicity, clustering can generate representations that enable better classification performance than more complex FL methods such as sparse-coding or some deep learning methods \cite{Coates:11}.
 STAM allows the number of clusters to increase over time, driven by a {\em novelty detection} mechanism.
 Additionally, STAM includes a brain-inspired {\em dual-memory hierarchy} (short-term versus long-term) that enables the conservation of previously learned features (to avoid catastrophic forgetting) that have been seen multiple times at the data stream, while forgetting outliers.
+To the extent of our knowledge, the UPL problem has not been addressed before.
+The closest prior work is CURL (``Continual Unsupervised Representation Learning'') \cite{Rao2019continual}.
+CURL however does not consider the single-pass, online learning requirement.
+We further discuss this difference with CURL in Section~\ref{sec:rlwork}.